Robot cleaners are coming, this time to wipe up your coronavirus germs

 That’s largely to keep facilities as clean as possible during the pandemic.
 It’s also to keep employees away from each other.

-Before covid, employees of Flagship Facility Services, a contractor cleaning airports around the country, would use the hour while the floor scrubber worked to detail clean corners and edges.
-Now, they each work in a separate area, usually away from each other, said Gustavo Solis, director of operations at Flagship, and disinfect “touch points” such as electrical outlets and door handles that are heavily used.
+Before the pandemic, employees of Flagship Facility Services, a contractor cleaning airports around the country, would use the hour while the floor scrubber worked to detail-clean corners and edges.
+Now they each work in a separate area, usually away from each other, said Gustavo Solis, director of operations at Flagship, and disinfect “touch points” such as electrical outlets and door handles that are heavily used.

 “During covid, we shifted that labor to be cost-competitive with clients,” Solis said.